Arrow Speed, Kinetic Energy, and Momentum Calculator

 Arrow speed is determined by your bow’s IBO speed (fps), your draw weight (in pounds lbs)), your draw length (in inches), the arrow’s total weight (in grains), and the weight of what is on the bowstring (in grains) as outlined above.
 Remember, the speed of your arrow is at the point of the shot.
 The speed decreases exponentially as the arrow travels.

 The speed of your arrow will determine how flat of a trajectory your arrow has at short and long distances and how much arc is needed to travel large distances.
 Speed is needed to make the arrow arrive at its target quickly, but arrow speed is not what kills the animals you shoot with your bow.
-What allows an arrow to ethically and effectively kill wild game is a combination of kinetic energy and momentum.

 Arrow Speed Formula